joist-framework/joist/packages/observable/README.md

 console.log(profile.fullName); // "Jane Doe"
 ```

-The mapper function receives the instance as its parameter and should return the computed value.
-The computed property will automatically update whenever any of its dependencies (properties accessed within the mapper function) change.
+The compute function receives the instance as its parameter and should return the computed value.
+The computed property will automatically update whenever any of its dependencies (properties accessed within the compute function) change.